 The Maryland Court of Appeals decided this morning Chesson v.
 Montgomery Mutual, a mold exposure workers’ compensation case.
 I don’t handle mold or workers’ comp cases.
 But this case has implications for any tort cases involving the question of what opinions an expert can render at trial.
 Experts almost always come into play in personal injury cases, but as with anything in law, there are certain rules governing their use.

-Claimant in this case sought compensation for exposure to mold that caused neurocognitive and musculoskeletal problems.
-The trial court in Howard County allowed testimony from plaintiffs’ expert that this mold exposure caused injury.
-The expert based his opinion on a differential diagnosis which basically means process of elimination.
+The claimant sought compensation for exposure to mold that caused neurocognitive and musculoskeletal problems.
+The trial court in Howard County allowed testimony from plaintiffs’ expert that this mold exposure caused an injury.
+The expert based his opinion on a differential diagnosis, which means the process of elimination.
 The Claimant won at trial and the defendant insurance company appealed.

-Certainly, the expert’s opinion had some flaws that the defendant readily exposed on cross examination.
-He did not test the buildings for mold exposure because the presence of a musty smell alone was enough.
+The expert’s opinion had some flaws that the defendant readily exposed on cross-examination.
+He did not test the buildings for mold exposure because he thought a musty smell alone was enough.
 The basis for his opinion was that these patients were in mold invested buildings, removed from the area, and then returned.
 Juries get annoyed by all of this “I assumed it without any foundation” testimony.
 I can’t blame them.

 The expert’s conclusions are based on the fact that the subjects got better when taken out of the area and worse when exposed again.
-Certainly, that is a theory that works for concluding that you better call someone if we are taking about your child’s bedroom.
+That is a theory that works for concluding that you better call someone if we are talking about your child’s bedroom.
 But the question here is whether this methodology passes Frye-Reed.
 The Maryland high court said that it did not.

-Ultimately, what we have is a sketchy testing in a very controversial toxic exposure case.
-Mold litigation is propelled by endless media coverage which has led to a heightened public awareness of the concerns.
-Courts around the country are grappling the challenge of just how to deal with these cases.
-Still, there is a considerable amount of uncertainly about the type and extent of the injuries that can be caused by mold exposure.
-The science has not caught up to the hype, although I think everyone agrees that mold exposure is not a good thing and can cause real harm.
-The Maryland courts are giving a real heads up about how far plaintiffs’ counsel has to go to show that there is scientific consensus about the the effects of exposure.
+Ultimately, what we have is sketchy testing in a very controversial toxic exposure case.
+Mold litigation is propelled by endless media coverage, which has led to a heightened public awareness of the concerns.
+Courts around the country are grappling with the challenge of just how to deal with these cases.
+Still, there is a considerable amount of uncertainty about the type and extent of the injuries mold exposure can cause.
+The science has not caught up to the hype, although I think everyone agrees that mold exposure is not a good thing and can cause actual harm.
+The Maryland courts are giving heads up about how far plaintiffs’ counsel has to go to show that there is a scientific consensus about the effects of exposure.

 This case proves another important point, too.
-David Ball says that the only surefire way to score points on cross examination is to show that the expert really did not do everything that they could do to render their opinion.
-You really need to make sure that you believe your experts have done the differential diagnosis on the case on you are going to have big problems even if the judge does not kick the case they way this one did.
+David Ball says that the only surefire way to score points on cross-examination is to show that the expert really did not do everything that they could do to render their opinion.
+You really need to make sure you believe your experts have done the differential diagnosis on the case on you will have enormous problems even if the judge does not kick the case the way this one did.